netesh3/sundrycash/README.md

 do it from sigle web/app.

 Customer has to perform single click to get account balance, do transaction and transfer ammount to any wallet.

+We also going to support e-cash and use it one place.